metonym/svelte-highlight/README.md

 ### CSS Stylesheet

 Importing a CSS StyleSheet in Svelte requires a CSS loader.
+Refer to [examples/webpack](examples/webpack) for a sample set-up.

 ```html
 <script>